-The Family Educational Rights and Privacy Act (FERPA) protects confidentiality of students’ education records and their rights to full access to those records, to include the right to review and respect the records.
+The Family Educational Rights and Privacy Act (FERPA) protects the confidentiality of student records and provides rights to parents and students to access those records.

 To fully access your student’s education records, you must have a full understanding of the definition of “education records”.
 The same holds true if you are trying to monitor whether the confidentiality of the student’s records is being maintained.